SimoMett/MycologyMC/src/main/resources/data/mycologymod/fungi/README.md

-# JSON model for new fungi species
+# JSON model for new fungi species (Deprecated)
-Let's analyse red_amanita.json:
+Let's analyse amanita_rubra.json:

-- ```"species": "Red Amanita"``` specifies the name to be displayed by the itemstack.
+- ```"species": "Amanita rubra"``` specifies the name to be displayed by the itemstack.
 - ```"type": "colored_crimson_fungus"``` specifies the texture template to use.
 - ```"colors": [16777164, 16724736, 15921906, 15921906]``` is the color palette for the texture overlays respectively for stelum, head, details and details2 in ARGB format
 - ```"spreading": 25``` is the expected frequency of spreading, i.e. when a random tick occurs the probability of spreading is 1/25.